-- 1. Compare resource and land use by families around the world - 2.
-Interpret a simple map using symbols and legend - 3.
-Explain the role and responsibilities of government (e.g., passing and enforcing laws) and its impact on families (e.g., public services, taxes, authority figures) - 4.
-Identify key concepts (rule of law, fair treatment for all, respect for rights and opinions of others), and figures of American democracy, including Benjamin Franklin, Thomas Jefferson, Dorothea Dix, Frederick Douglass, Mary McLeod Bethune, and Franklin D. Roosevelt - 5.
-Compare the daily life and economic interactions of world communities - 6.
+- 1. Compare different South Carolina communities over time - 2.
+Utilize maps to describe South Carolina in relation to the United States and to compare and describe different regions/areas within the state - 3.
+Explain the role and responsibilities of state and local government (e.g., passing and enforcing laws) and its impact on families (e.g., public services, taxes, authority figures) - 4.
+Identify key concepts of a responsible citizenship (rule of law, fair treatment for all, respect for rights and opinions of others) - 5.
+Compare the daily life and economic interactions of communities in South Carolina - 6.
 Understand national symbols and holidays and their significance